Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Enhanced-Data-Service.md

 ## EDS using PaymentToken

-The merchant can initiate EDS request transaction by passing the card details of the customer and using `PaymentToken` as a payment source.
+The merchant can initiate EDS request transaction by passing the token details of the customer and using `PaymentToken` as a payment source.

 ### Additional Requirements